Controllable Video Generation: A Survey: Application

-4D generation is more complex in both training and modeling compared to static 3D generation.
-Video generative models can serve as motion priors, effectively capturing scene dynamics, and emerging as a core technology for constructing 4D representations.
-4D-fy~\cite{4d-fy} proposes a mixed score distillation method that combines multiple pre-trained diffusion models to generate 4D scenes with realistic appearance, structure, and motion.
-4Real~\cite{4real} utilizes a video diffusion model to generate reference videos and ``freeze-time" videos, and learns a standard 3D representation based on deformable 3D Gaussian splatting and time-varying deformations from them.
+\textbf{Video-to-4D Generation.} 4D generation is inherently more challenging than static 3D reconstruction, as it requires modeling both spatial geometry and temporal dynamics.
+Video generative models naturally provide strong motion priors by capturing scene dynamics over time, making them an emerging core technology for constructing high-quality 4D representations.
+It enables game studios, film creators, and cultural heritage organizations to build 4D digital assets from simple handheld videos, avoiding expensive multi-camera capture systems.
+It can also support robotic perception by providing realistic, dynamic 3D environments for simulation and training.
+4D-fy~\citep{4d-fy} proposes a mixed score distillation method that combines multiple pre-trained diffusion models to generate 4D scenes with realistic appearance, structure, and motion.
+4Real~\citep{4real} utilizes a video diffusion model to generate reference videos and ``freeze-time" videos, and learns a standard 3D representation based on deformable 3D Gaussian splatting and time-varying deformations.